jacobpatterson1549/nate-mlb/README.md

 * **DATABASE_URL** The server expects the DATABASE_URL environment variable to contain the dataSourceName.
 See [Database Setup](sql/README.md).

 ### Compile and run server
-When the server is first run, a prompt appears for the `admin` user password.
-The admin user password must be set to start the server.

 * **Install** The server can be compiled with `go install`.
 The installed binary can be run with `$GOPATH/bin/nate-mlb`.